soccer-analytics-research/fot-valuing-actions/README.md

 The dataset includes data for the 2017/2018 English Premier League, the 2017/2018 Spanish Primera División, the 2017/2018 German 1.
 Bundesliga, the 2017/2018 Italian Serie A, the 2017/2018 French Ligue 1, the 2018 FIFA World Cup and the UEFA Euro 2016.
 The dataset covers 1,941 matches, 3,251,294 events and 4,299 players.

-The [environment.yml](environment.yml) file lists the required Python dependencies.
+The [environment.yml](environment.yml) file and [requirements.txt](requirements.txt) file list the required Python dependencies.
 The notebooks are compatible with version `0.2.0` of the `socceraction` Python library.
 If a more recent version of the library is installed, the code may need to be adapted.

 ## Content